TBI offers $2 million contract for rape kit testing - NewsBreak

 MEMPHIS, Tenn.
 (WMC) - For the last three months or so, Peppertree Apartments has not been allowed to sign on new tenants or extend current leases.
 This was after a judge ruled in favor of a temporary restraining order (TRO) being placed on the complex in late August after multiple findings were shown in Federal court of the unsafe conditions tenants face.

-MEMPHIS, Tenn. — MPD has shared information about 26 missing people so far this month.
-More than half of those are children.
-A department spokesperson said that number may seem high, but is actually typical.
-MPD said City Watches were only issued for a handful of the cases.
-That’s...
+MEMPHIS, Tenn.
+(WMC) - Memphis Police Department responded to a double shooting on Walnut Street that left one man dead and another injured.
+According to MPD, one man was pronounced dead on the scene at the J and B Lounge on Monday just after midnight.
+Another man was taken to...

-4 wanted in burglaries of Memphis liquor store, gas station, police say
+VIDEO: Police search for 4 suspects accused of burglarizing liquor store, gas station

-MEMPHIS, Tenn. — Four people are wanted after they stole more than $10,000 in items from a Memphis gas station early Sunday before breaking into a liquor store minutes later and stealing cases of alcohol, police said.
-According to the Memphis Police Department, one of the four burglars is...
+MEMPHIS, Tenn.
+(WMC) - The Memphis Police Department is searching for four suspects they say burglarized two businesses over the weekend.
+Police say that at 12:20 Sunday morning, the unknown suspects broke into the BP gas station located at 3727 North Watkins Street in Frayser.
+It is unclear what was...

+Arrest made after man stabbed to death, another hit with cinder block in Edge District attack

 Comments / 0